SymbioticLab/Oort/README.md

 **Oort won the Distinguished Artifact Award at OSDI'2021!**

-**This repo is expired.
+**This repo is outdated and no longer actively maintained.
 Instead, Oort has been merged as part of [FedScale](https://github.com/SymbioticLab/FedScale), a diverse set of challenging and realistic FL benchmark.
 Please try it!**

 # Overview